 How to get there:

 Take Maolin Forest Road (Kaohsiung City Road 132) past Wanshan Village and continue on to Duona Village, the last town on the road.
 There will be a left turn onto Duona Alley, the main road in the village.
+Looking for scooter rental in Kaohsiung?
+You can check out Klook here or KKday here to search for options.
+You can check also out our scooter rental guide here.

 Map: Please see below: